JandenMa/pglink-lite/README.md

-# pgsqlize-lite
+# pglink-lite

 > A library for Postgresql to use ORM on NodeJS with GraphQL
 >
 > MIT LICENCE

 _This library is built for who uses GraphQL on NodeJS, you can use model to operate data._

 ### Version Change Logs

-- __Build20190812 :__  Prepared version
+- **Build20190812 :** Prepared version

 ---